 What is the difference between term insurance and permanent life insurance?

-Permanent life insurance offers far better value for lifetime coverage.
+Permanent life insurance is far better value for lifetime coverage.

 Term insurance expires at the end of 10 years, 15 years or as long as it’s guaranteed.
 How long does permanent insurance stay inforce?
-The simple answer is that a permanent policy remains inforce for as long as the policyowner wants to keep it.
-Term insurance is the ideal name for temporary coverage because it stops at a certain age.
+The simple answer is that a permanent policy will remain inforce for as long as the policyowner wants to keep it.
+Term insurance is the ideal name for temporary coverage because it lapses at the end of the stated term.
 It was never intended to compete with permanent coverage.
-Permanent insurance puts the insurance owner in control of when the coverage ends, not the insurance company.
-Term life insurance can feel like musical chairs.
-The music goes faster and faster in musical chairs, just like increasing term premiums as you’re getting older.
-When a term policy expires, you may find yourself without coverage or options when you need them most.
+Permanent insurance puts the policyowner in control of when the coverage ends, not the insurance company.
+Term life insurance is a bit like musical chairs.
+The music goes faster and faster in musical chairs, just like increasing term premiums do as you get older.
+When a term policy expires, you may find yourself without coverage or good options when you need them most.

 “Over the past 25 years, people were sold a complicated theory called “buy term and invest the rest”.
 Individual policyholders were told they could invest better than insurance companies, encouraging them to invest the annual difference between a term premium and the higher premium for a permanent policy.
 The difference would go into a side fund to be invested with hope it would be used to pay for the much higher term premiums later in life, when the term coverage expired.
 For example, say the annual difference between a term policy and a permanent one is $7000 for a 40 year old.
 This marketing gimmick suggested that individuals would grow their small side funds better than insurance companies investing billions.
 Individual side funds pay taxes while cash value inside insurance policies do not.